conorwhanson/coding_reference/Machine_Learning/ML.md

         Multiple Linear Regression can be used for multiple features.

     - Classification: prediction probability based on discrete outcomes where outcome is assigned to a class (either in the class or out, Y or N. **Must clear a probability cutoff point**).
+Based on the **sigmoid activation function**.
 Primarily differentiated from regression by a binary outcome (often called Logistic Regression).
 Stratifing the data here is important, especially if the input/output are disproportionate.

         - basic steps for logistic regression:
         1. Create the model with LinearRegression()